Gregory S. Riskin, DVM

 Dr. Greg Riskin has been working in Small Animal Veterinary Medicine since he was 16 years old.
 He graduated from Cornell University College of Veterinary Medicine in 1994.
 After graduation, he completed a 13 month Small Animal Medicine and Surgery Internship at The Animal Medical Center in New York City.
 Dr. Riskin has enjoyed caring for our pets in Northern N.J. and being the owner of Valley Brook Veterinary Hospital since 1999.
 He is proud to be an integral part of our community.

 Dr. Riskin grew up with Schnauzers, turtles, and cats in White Plains, N.Y.
 Since August 2000, he has resided in Fair Lawn with his wife Andrea, a Psychologist, and their three children; Deborah, Michael, and Eden.
-Included in their family are three pets; a Pitbull rescued from an abandoned garage in Brooklyn named Pearl, a cat rescued as a kitten after suffering head trauma named Cyrus, and a partially blind cat rescued as a very young sickly kitten named Roey.
+Included in their family are two pets; a cat rescued as a kitten after suffering head trauma named Cyrus, and a partially blind cat rescued as a very young sickly kitten named Roey.

 Lisa R. Meltzer-Press, DVM

 Dr. Meltzer-Press is a graduate of The Ohio State University College of Veterinary Medicine.
 After practicing several years in Nutley, N.J., she joined the staff at Valley Brook Veterinary Hospital in 1989.
 She is a native of Fair Lawn and was happy to return to her hometown to work and raise her two daughters.
-Dr. Meltzer-Press enjoys all aspects of small animal medicine and surgery.
-She lives with her husband Bryan and their new puppy Beatrix.
+Dr. Meltzer-Press enjoys all aspects of small animal medicine.
+She lives with her husband Bryan, their Welsh Corgi; Beatrix and their rescue cat; Madge.
 Dr. Meltzer-Press is an avid walker and likes running into her patients and their owners in the local parks.
 She also enjoys birdwatching, reading, knitting, and spending time with her family.

 Max Rozenbaum, DVM